PLAB 1 - a closer look

 • Family support for finding schools and any other aspects of pastoral care

-An NHS specialist cancer centre in Lancashire and South Cumbria is looking for a Consultant in Medical Oncology with an interest in gynae and upper GI cancers.
-The oncology department comprises a team of 8 consultants and is supported by a large team of middle grade doctors.
+An NHS teaching hospital in Scotland is looking for a Consultant Haematologist with an interest in Thrombosis and Obstetrics Haematology.
+The Haematology department comprises a team of 8 consultants and is supported by a large team of middle grade doctors.
+This Haematology job is open to both international applications and UK-based doctors, though those with European Specialist or FRCPath qualifications are most encouraged to apply.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case by case basis.